-Help to Buy Valuation Explained
+What is a Help to Buy Valuation?

-A Help to Buy Valuation is necessary when you want to sell or if you decide to purchase more of a share of the home.
+The valuation consists of a physical inspection of the home and local market research.
+This is to determine the value of the property and is completed by a RICS-registered valuer.
+A Help to Buy Valuation is necessary when you want to sell, remortgage or if you decide to buy more of a share of your Help to Buy home.

-Below we look at when and why you need a Help to Buy Valuation.
-We also look at the cost of hiring a property valuation surveyor and how long the valuation is valid.
+Below we look at when and why you would need a Help to Buy Valuation.
+We also look at the cost of hiring a property valuation surveyor and for how long the valuation is valid.
 This can prepare you for either selling or buying more of a share in your Help to Buy property.

 What is Help to Buy?

-Via the Help to Buy equity loan, the government offered a contribution to the initial purchase of a new build home.
-As a result, they own a percentage of your property.
-This allowed individuals to buy homes with less of a deposit and a smaller mortgage.
+It is the Help to Buy Equity Loan which would require you to get Help to Buy Valuation.
+Via the equity loan, the government offered a contribution to the purchase of a new build home.
+As a result, they would own a percentage of your property.

 - Type of property (including size and age)